top of page

 On July 1, 2001, the Hebron Fire District and Transcare of KY entered into an agreement to provide Advanced Life Support.
 Paramedics served the citizens with Advanced Life Support techniques.
 One Paramedic was assigned to the ambulance each day.
 The new ALS system permitted rapid intervention of advanced pre-hospital care.
 This service was provided by Transcare until July of 2002 when Hebron hired their own full time medics.
 Today the department has 12 Firefighter/Medics.

 Today, the district services 42 square miles including the communities of Hebron, Constance, Taylorsport, Stringtown, Francisville, Bullitsville, Bullitsburg, and Idlewild.
 Commercial, Industrial, and Residential growth to the fire district has seen above normal trends.
 On the average, the district has seen approximately 90 million dollars annually in new property being built over the past five years.
-There are 35 full time shift personnel, 5 full time administrative personnel, and a number of volunteers and interns that cover the department 24 hrs a day, 7 days a week.
-Our full-time shift personnel consist of 27 paramedics and 8 EMTs.
+There are 42 full time shift personnel and 6 full time administrative personnel that cover the department 24 hrs a day, 7 days a week.
+Our full-time shift personnel consist of 32 paramedics and 10 EMTs.

 bottom of page